Fixed-point arithmetic: Computer language support

 On the other hand, all relational databases and the SQL notation support fixed-point decimal arithmetic and storage of numbers.
 PostgreSQL has a special numeric type for exact storage of numbers with up to 1000 digits.

-Moreover, in 2008 the International Standards Organization (ISO) issued a proposal to extend the C programming language with fixed-point data types, for the benefit of programs running on embedded processors.
-Also, the GNU Compiler Collection (GCC) has back-end support for fixed-point.
+Moreover, in 2008 the International Organization for Standardization (ISO) published a draft technical report to extend the C programming language with fixed-point data types, for the benefit of programs running on embedded DSP processors.
+Two main kinds of data types are proposed, _Fract (fractional part with a minimum 7-bit precision) and _Accum (_Fract with at least 4 bits of integer part).
+The GNU Compiler Collection (GCC) supports this draft.

 Detailed examples

 Decimal fixed point multiplication

-Suppose there is the following multiplication with 2 fixed point 3 decimal place numbers.
+Suppose there is the following multiplication with two fixed-point, 3-decimal-place numbers.